pete-wn/exiletools-indexer/README.md

 # ExileTools Indexer

-This is a work in progress: an update of the Exile Tools Indexer, fully open sourced.
+**Note:** This is a re-factor in progress.

+Path of Exile Shop Forum Indexer used by http://exiletools.com

 ## Why?